Need Help Booking? Call Us

 Another important aspect of preparation is to seek medical advice from a doctor before travel from your home, especially if you have respiratory concerns or other health issues such as food or drink allergies.
 Travel insurance is also essential for trek preparation; we recommend obtaining insurance that covers emergency evacuation during the Mera Peak Climbing, as the trek takes place in a remote area where emergency medical care are difficult to access.
 By following these guidelines, you can successfully complete the 15 days Mera Peak Climbing without any issues.

-High Pass Adventure Pvt.Ltd. welcomes you to in Nepal, One of the company staff will be waiting outside the baggage hall of the Tribhuwan International Airport (TIA) in Kathmandu.
-You have to look for the person carrying on A4 size paper with your and company name.
-This person will take to you hotel in Kathmandu from the airport.
-Check into hotel, rest and fresh up and ready for the meeting to your programs in our trekking office.
+High Pass Adventure Pvt.
+Ltd. welcomes you to Nepal!
+One of our staff members will be waiting outside the baggage hall of Tribhuvan International Airport (TIA) in Kathmandu.
+Look for the person holding an A4-sized sign with your name and our company name.

 Today we will leave to Khare Camp from Thangnak.
 You will feel bit difficult hiking day due to increase high altitude and walk through rocky moraine trail.
 That day is short distance but takes about 3/4 hours to reach Khare.
 Khare Camp is popular place to acclimatization point of the Mera Peak Climbing.
 There are few basic tea houses and you can see some snow peak mountains.